aws/aws-fpga/README.md

 # Developer Support

-* The [**Amazon FPGA Development User Forum**](https://forums.aws.amazon.com/forum.jspa?forumID=243&start=0) is the first place to go to post questions, learn from other users and read announcements.
-    * We recommend joining the [AWS forums](https://forums.aws.amazon.com/forum.jspa?forumID=243) to engage with the FPGA developer community, AWS and Xilinx engineers to get help.
+* [**AWS Re:Post**](https://repost.aws/) is the first place to go to post questions, learn from other users, to engage with the FPGA developer community, AWS and Xilinx engineers to get help.

 * You could also file a [Github Issue](https://github.com/aws/aws-fpga/issues) for support.
-We prefer the forums as this helps the entire community learn from issues, feedback and answers.
+We prefer AWS Re:Post as this helps the entire community learn from issues, feedback and answers.
     * Click the "Watch" button in GitHub upper right corner to get regular updates.